Official Airline of Creating Change

 NEW THIS YEAR!

-Gay, bisexual, queer, and other men who have sex with men are still highly and disproportionately impacted by the HIV epidemic.
+Gay, bisexual and other men who have sex with men are still highly and disproportionately impacted by the HIV epidemic.
 Specifically, young men of color continue to make up a large portion of the new infections each year.
-This institute seeks to help address this through a skills-building, interactive experience designed for young men interested in working effectively to reconnect the LGBTQ movement and HIV/AIDS.
-Build and strengthen your leadership skills to become the next generation of strong leaders and reinvigorate the LGBTQ movement around ending the HIV epidemic.
+In response, AIDS United is pleased to offer this day-long institute that will focus on strengthening the connection, shared mission, and effective alliances between HIV/AIDS and LGBTQ organizations and communities.
+Relight the Fire will be a highly interactive experience seeking to engage young men in particular, interested in working more effectively to reconnect the LGBTQ and HIV/AIDS movements.
+During the course of the institute we will share stories and strategies, strengthen our understanding of the issues, forge stronger alliances and harness the power of our efforts.
+We will also share our skills in such areas as: community mobilization, coalition building, public education, strategic partnerships, cross-movement work and messaging.
+Finally, we will provide information about the historical relationship between LGBT and HIV/AIDS movements, including the contributions of people of color.
+So come out to our institute, build and strengthen your leadership skills, and let's work together to reinvigorate the LGBTQ movement around ending the HIV epidemic.
 Make your voice heard in shaping and reuniting the movements!

 Embodied Leadership: Transformational Practices for the Fierce Urgency of Now